emilyirenelai/project-22-sum-17-aleena-emily-zareen/README.md

 ## Description :penguin:

 The blog has cards in the homepage, as well as a menu to guide to different pages of the website.
-For each of the three team members, there is a portfolio with an About Me :wave:, Work Experience :chart_with_upwards_trend:, Projects :computer:, Hobbies :video_game:, and Interactive Map :world_map: section.
-There is also a Contact page in which you can contact any of the three team members.
+There is a portfolio with an About Me :wave:, Work Experience :chart_with_upwards_trend:, Projects :computer:, Hobbies :video_game:, and Interactive Map :world_map: section.
+There is also a Contact page.

 ## Inspiration

-Our website theme was inspired by our pod name, the Pipelining Penguins, and the clever penguins from the Madagascar film franchise!
-You can see fun animated penguins on the landing page of our site.
+The website theme was inspired by our pod name, the Pipelining Penguins, and the clever penguins from the Madagascar film franchise!
+You can see fun animated penguins on the landing page of the site.

-## What it does
-The blog has cards in the homepage, as well as a menu to guide to different pages of the website.
-For each of the three team members, there is a portfolio with an About Me , Work Experience , Projects , Hobbies , and Interactive Map, section.
-There is also a Contact page in which you can contact any of the three team members.

-## Challenges we ran into
+## Challenges
--The learning curve with Flask and JInja since our team hs never used it before, -We were also not very used to git and Github which created some issues.
+-The learning curve with Flask and Jinja

-## Accomplishments that we're proud of
--We were able to meet all the criterias outlined for this hackathon, as well as be able to utilize new technologies such as Flask.
--We were also proud of our ability to collaborate well, and debugged well together

-## What we learned
--How to use Flask and Jinja and it's template system -How to use Folium and blueprints to display maps
--How to use Github collaboratively with pull requests and issues

 ## License :copyright: